bhuebner3/Market-Basket-Analysis/README.md

 # Market-Basket-Analysis

 ## Project Overview
 This project aims to analyze historical data of client receipts to identify items frequently and rarely sold together.
 By examining transactional data, I uncover patterns that could inform product placement, marketing strategies, and inventory management.
 The analysis is implemented using Python and various data analysis libraries.
-The data comes from the H&M Kaggle competition:  https://www.kaggle.com/c/h-and-m-personalized-fashion-recommendations/overview

 ## Objective
 The primary goal is to derive actionable insights on which items are often purchased together and which are seldom paired, facilitating strategic decisions in product bundling, cross-selling opportunities, and enhancing the shopping experience.